hlascelles/karina_personal_website/_posts/kitchen/2016-01-10-onion-cheese-tomato-tart.md

 * For the tart you'll need about 350g of room temperature caramelised onions - measure out this amount and cool them (for example by spreading on a cold plate).
 * Preheat the oven to 200C.
 * Grate the cheese.
 * Half enough cherry tomatoes to cover the whole area of your tart pan (mine is about 25cm in diameter).
-Mix them in a bowl with olive oil, salt and cracked black pepper.
+Mix them in a bowl with olive oil, salt and black pepper.
 * Cover the tart pan with the sheet of puff pastry.
 Trim the overhangs.
 * Cover the bottom of the tart with the onions, then cheese, then cut-side up tomatoes.
 * Bake for about 30min until the pastry sides look golden, the cheese is melted and the tomatoes look roasted.
 I usually turn on the broiler after the first 20min.